blockprotocol/blockprotocol/libs/block-template-custom-element/README.md

   - `name`: a slugified name for your block (which may differ to the package `name` in package.json)
     - this may either be in the format `slug` or `@namespace/slug` where `namespace` is your blockprotocol.org username

-1. Run `yarn schema` to automatically TypeScript types from your block's entity type / `schema`
+1. Run `yarn schema` to automatically generate TypeScript types from your block's entity type / `schema`

 ## Step four: implement your block's logic and UI